220110-Java-React-Enterprise/Curriculum-Notes/notes/sql/sql-functions.md

 # Aggregate and Scalar Functions

 ### Aggregate Functions
-Aggregate functions preform operations on a set of data and produce a single output for the whole set.
+Aggregate functions perform operations on a set of data and produce a single output for the whole set.

  - COUNT()
  - SUM()